Money and Marriage Statistics – 20 Interesting Facts

 Final Thoughts: The Relationship Between Money and Marriage

-By understanding these trends, you can be better prepared for what may come in your own relationship – both good and bad!
-Do any of these stats surprise you?
-What do they tell you about our cultural views on money and marriage?
+Understanding these trends better prepares you for what may come in your relationship—both positive and challenging!
+Do any of these statistics surprise you?
+What do they reveal about our cultural views on money and marriage?